MicrosoftDocs/partner-rest/partner-rest/develop/referral-connectors.md

 1. In [Microsoft Flow](https://flow.microsoft.com), choose **My Flows** in the navigation menu.
 2. Choose the flow resource you created or updated in the previous section.
 3. On the flow page, choose **Edit flow**.
-4. Choose the **AppID** variable and enter the ID of the AAD application.
+4. Choose the **AppID** variable and enter the ID of the Azure AD application.
-5. Choose the **Key** variable and enter the secret key of the AAD application.
+5. Choose the **Key** variable and enter the secret key of the Azure AD application.
-6. Select **Tenant** variable and enter the tenant ID of AAD application.
+6. Select **Tenant** variable and enter the tenant ID of Azure AD application.
 7. Choose **Save**.

 ### Register flow with Partner Center